Embeddings of $L^p$-operator algebras: AF-embeddability

 \section{AF-embeddability}

-In this section, we present an application of \autoref{isometric equivalences} by obtaining a strong rigidity result for $L^p$-AF-embeddability and $p\in (1,\infty)\setminus\{2\}$; see \autoref{AF emb}.
+In this section, we present an application of \autoref{isometric equivalences} by obtaining a strong embedding rigidity result for spatial AF $L^p$-operator algebras and $p\in (1,\infty)\setminus\{2\}$; see \autoref{AF emb}.
 This establishes a major contrast between Schafhauser's C*-algebraic AF-embedding theorem from \cite{Sch_AFemb_2020} and the $L^p$-case in Corollary \ref{AF rigidity}.

 \begin{nota} We write $\N_0$ for the set of natural numbers including zero.
 Throughout this chapter, $j$ will refer to an indexing variable for direct limit constructions.
 For $M\in \N$, we set $[M]:=\{1,\dots,M\}$. \end{nota}